GFite/purplepaper/finx-io/src/pages/docs/v2/01-methodology/02-security-analytics.md

 date: 2021-02-25
 ---

+# Security Analytics

+Fite Analytics follows industry-standard approaches to analyzing individual securities.
+At a high level, the following analytical approaches and components are used in our services:

+- cashflow-based valuation
+- rate calculation and variable rate modeling
+- optionality and other event-based handling
+- convertibility
+- prepayment modeling
+- default modeling
+- sensitivity analysis
+- ultra-low and negative rate environment calibration
+- benchmark comparisons

-# Risk Analytics
+# Security Risk Analytics

 Security-level analytics are designed to provide a snapshot view of a security's risk characteristics.
+Generally speaking, security analytics are based on a cash-flow valuation approach with models making various input assumptions as forward values are calculated step-wise before discounting back to present value.

-Generally speaking, risk measures in the bond sectors are expressed as **Yield, Duration, Spread and Sensitivity**.
+The outputs of this analysis allows us to generate a battery of analytics that represent various views of risk used across an array of use-cases.
+Risk measures in the bond sectors are expressed in groups of derived calculations covering **Yield, Duration, Spread and Sensitivity**.

 ## Yield